eProsima/Integration-Service-docs/docs/concepts_terms.rst

 Concepts and Terms
 ==================

-Before configuring and using *Integration Service* here you can find the concepts and terms you should know Before reading the rest of the documentation.
+Before configuring and using *Integration Service* here you can find the concepts and terms you should know before reading the rest of the documentation.

 * **Integration Service**: *Integration Service* is often named as *IS*.